loreleim/PeppACAB/README.md

 # PeppACAB
- Arduino based peppa pig script that makes a stuffed animal reply ACAB to images of cops.
+ Arduino.py based script that makes a peppa pig stuffed animal reply ACAB to images of cops.